mrismanaziz/Reforestation/README.md

-## How does the moon cut his hair?
-Eclipse it.
+## What is the best way to carve?
+Whittle by whittle.